kurttheviking/cubed/README.md

 }
 ```

-***protip***: although not required, you probably want to set `deleteIdleStats` to `true` in the cubed configuration block. cube's evaluator automatically populates sparse data with `0` values. thus, there is no need to send null stats to the collector.
+***pro tip***: although not required, you probably want to set `deleteIdleStats` to `true` in the cubed configuration block. cube's evaluator automatically populates sparse data with `0` values. thus, there is no need to send null stats to the collector.

 defaults:
 - `cubeHost`: `localhost`